What is Rolfing

 Bodies store physical, mental and emotional tension, trauma and stress.
 Pain in one area of the body will affect other parts.
 Rolfing can improve how your body functions physically, and how you feel mentally, emotionally and spiritually.

-Rolfing will help you feel:
+Rolfing will help you:

 Rolf Movement™ is about moving more economically and with better balance.
 It helps you recognise movement patterns that lead to tension and asymmetry.
 You will discover how instead, your body can move more economically, powerfully and fluidly.